It is easier than you think to change solicitors halfway through a motorbike accident compensation claim.

 Frankly it's because your solicitor "gets it" - he or she knows why you cannot brake mid corner and steer, why tyres wash out under heavy braking, why damaged kit needs to be replaced and so on.

-9. What is the process for changing to a new solicitor?
+9. What is the process for changing to White Dalton?

-- Instruct the new solicitors to act and you sign a release form
+- Instruct White Dalton to act and you sign a release form

-- Your new solicitors will send the release form off to your current solicitors with a formal promise to protect the file
+- Your new solicitor at White Dalton will send the release form off to your current solicitors with a formal promise to protect the file

-- A few weeks later the new firm of solicitors will receive your paper case file
+- A few weeks later we should receive your paper case file

 All specialist solicitors are used to taking over claims and our procedure is pretty standard across the profession.

-Very occasionally the old firm of solicitors resists.
-A swift application to the High Court deals with this in just about every case without ever having to go in front of a Judge.
-The one time a solicitor refused to hand over the papers to us despite the application, the Court ordered the former solicitor to pay costs of over £2,000.00 and the Judge struck out all of his costs for acting.
-Whilst your panel firm may be quite arrogant on the telephone as to handing over the papers a High Court summons tends to knock them off their high horse.
+Very occasionally the old firm of solicitor’s resists.
+Often an application to the High Court deals with this in just about every case without ever having to go in front of a Judge.
+Whilst your panel firm may be quite arrogant on the telephone as to handing over the papers, a High Court summons tends to knock them off their high horse.

 I definitely want to change solicitors!